Doumu: Buddhist interpretation

 In Vajrayana traditions of Chinese Buddhism (Tangmi), Doumu was conflated with Bodhisattva Marici at least by the Tang dynasty.
 Marici too is described as the mother of the Way and the Dipper, at the centre of Brahma's Heaven of primal energy.
 Marici's chariot is pulled by seven boars.
-Ironically, the incantation used in the Taoist scripture dedicated to Doumu is the same as one of the longer Buddhist dharanis used for Marici, but with eight verses in Han Chinese added in the beginning to praise her.
+Furthermore she has also been associated and linked with Cundi.
+The incantation used in the Taoist scripture dedicated to Doumu is the same as one of the longer Buddhist dharanis used for Marici, but with eight verses in Han Chinese added in the beginning to praise her.